eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 [Joe's hardware roundup](https://github.com/jclapis/rocketpool.github.io/blob/main/src/guides/local/hardware.md) has additional build ideas.

-On SSD size, 1TB is conservative and assumes you are running an eth1 node as well, which currently takes about 350 GiB and keeps growing.
-The eth2 db is expected to be far smaller, though exact figures won't be seen until the merge with eth1 is complete.
+On SSD size, 1TB is conservative and assumes you are running an execution client as well, which currently takes about 350 GiB and keeps growing.
+The consensus client db is expected to be far smaller, though exact figures won't be seen until the merge with Ethereum PoW is complete.

 You'll want decent write endurance.
 The two models mentioned here have 600TB write endurance each.<br />